ChantalMP/RaDialog_v2/README.md

 -

 ## Reference
-When using our model (original and LLaVA version) or dataset, please cite:
+When using our model (original and this version) or dataset, please cite:

 ```
 @article{pellegrini2023radialog,